helikon-labs/subvt-backend/subvt-live-network-status-server/README.md

 # SubVT Live Network Status Server

-Serves the live network status data for the configured chain.
+Pub/sub WS RPC server for the live network status of the configured chain.

 Expects the `config` folder to be in the same folder as the executable.
 Copy the `config` folder from inside the [subvt-config](../subvt-config) crate and edit the configuration.

-Subscribe to the network status with the  `subscribe_live_network_status` RPC method with the hex-encoded 32-byte validator account id as the only parameter, as in:
+Subscribe to the network status with the  `subscribe_live_network_status` RPC method:

 ```
 {
-    "id":1,
+    "id": 1,
-    "jsonrpc":"2.0",
+    "jsonrpc": "2.0",
     "method": "subscribe_live_network_status",
     "params": []
 }